Incorporated in 1674, Waterbury is still making history as a community for the talented, the hard-working, and the diverse.

 Kay Wyrick was a trailblazing African American activist who started the NAACP Youth Council in Waterbury.

-Before Babe Ruth, Waterburian Roger Connor was baseball's leading home run hitter and was inducted into the Hall of Fame.
+Before Babe Ruth, Waterburian Roger Connor was baseball's leading home run hitter and got inducted into the Hall of Fame.

 One of the first full-length movies using sound was made by William Bristol and his company at Platts Mills in Waterbury.